Check immunisation history

 - by asking their doctor or immunisation provider to print a copy for them.

-Young people aged 14 years or older can give the Department of Human Services permission for their parents to access their immunisation history statement.
+Young people aged 14 years or older can give Services Australia permission for their parents to access their immunisation history statement.

 Your general practitioner or other vaccination provider can access statements on the AIR.